 - Inaccurate Zestimate: Zestimate, Zillow’s property valuation tool is not always accurate.
 This misleads buyers and sellers.

-- Limited Support: Zillow’s customer support may not match the level of personalized guidance other FSBO companies offer.
+- Limited Support: Zillow’s customer support may not match the level of personalized guidance other FSBO websites offer.

 Zillow has a rating of 1.6 out of 5 stars from 400+ reviews on Trustpilot.

-» Zillow’s For Sale By Owner Reviews: Read our in-depth review on Zillow.
+» Zillow’s For Sale By Owner Reviews: Read our in-depth review on Zillow and see what other sellers have to say.

 👉 Our Take: We don't recommend selling FSBO on Zillow.
 It's like throwing a party and forgetting to send the invites.
 Your listing is buried in the ‘Other Listings’ tab, like being stuck in the VIP line with no bottle service.
 You avoid commissions, but you miss the exposure.